HOGENT-MLOps/mlops-labs/assignment/01-docker.md

 - Alter the API setup so that it waits for the database to be ready before starting the API.
 - Alter the test setup so that the container waits for the API to be ready before running the tests.
+- Set up a service from the [Awesome selfhosted list](https://github.com/awesome-selfhosted/awesome-selfhosted)

 ## Cleanup